mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/06/15/Day-147/">June 15, 2017</a></small></div>
 <p><strong>Trump tweets: The reports of my "phony collusion with the Russians" have been greatly exaggerated</strong>.
 Trump's twitter tirade this morning essentially confirms yesterday's news that special counsel Robert Mueller is <a href="https://whatthefuckjusthappenedtoday.com/2017/06/14/Day-146/#1-robert-mueller%C2%A0is-now-investigatin">now investigating Trump for possible obstruction of justice</a>.
 Nevertheless, Trump persisted: "You are witnessing the single greatest WITCH HUNT in American political history". (<a href="http://www.cbsnews.com/news/trump-tweets-obstruction-of-justice-reports-are-phony/">CBS News</a> / <a href="https://www.nytimes.com/2017/06/15/us/politics/trump-obstruction-of-justice-reports.html">New York Times</a> / <a href="https://www.washingtonpost.com/news/post-politics/wp/2017/06/15/on-twitter-trump-decries-obstruction-probe-related-to-phony-story/">Washington Post</a> / <a href="http://www.nydailynews.com/news/politics/dismissive-tweet-trump-confirm-obstruction-probe-article-1.3249477">New York Daily News</a>)</p>

-<div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/06/15/Day-147/">June 15, 2017</a></small></div>
-<p><strong>Aides blame Trump for the obstruction of justice probe: "The president did this to himself"</strong> and "shot himself in the foot again with this cockamamie scheme to get Mueller to play ball" by spreading rumors that Trump might fire the special counsel.
-Senators, White House aides, former prosecutors, and FBI veterans are urging Trump not to do it, as firing Mueller now would require him to personally direct the Department of Justice to do so, which "could be shown that his purpose was to impede the investigation" and "could be additional evidence of obstruction of justice." (<a href="http://www.thedailybeast.com/even-trumps-aides-blame-him-for-obstruction-probe-president-did-this-to-himself">The Daily Beast</a>)</p>